assefamaru/cellosaurus-api/README.md

 |  GET   | **/stats**            |                   | <https://api.cellosaur.us/v41/stats>                        |
 |  GET   | **/statistics**       |                   | <https://api.cellosaur.us/v41/statistics>                   |

-Endpoints should always be prefixed with the current version number when making a request (e.g. `https://api.cellosaur.us/v41/<endpoint>`).
+Endpoints should always be prefixed with the current version number when making requests.

 Parameters are not required in request URLs.
 When parameters are not included, they are set to their default values: